-The regulation FSS (HSN) 2016 recognises this special category of foods designed for a medical purpose for a particular target group, who may rely on these products for their sole source of nutrition.
+The regulation FSS (HSN) 2016 recognizes this special category of foods designed for a medical purpose for a particular target group, who may rely on these products for their sole source of nutrition

-The regulation sets the minimum and maximum requirements for vitamins and minerals for FSMP (Schedule III) of the FSS (HSN) 2016 which is suitable for use as the sole source of nutrition and ensures their nutrition needs are met.
+The regulation sets standards for products suitable for use as the sole source of nutrition and ensures their nutrition needs are met.
 Foods marketed as "Foods for Special Medical Purpose" have restricted access as they are labelled "RECOMMENDED TO BE USED UNDER MEDICAL ADVICE ONLY" and those who use them need medical supervision.